pawelmalak/flame/README.md

 # - flame.icon=custom to make changes in app. ie: custom icon upload
 ```

+And you must have activated the Docker sync option in the settings panel.

 You can set up different apps in the same label adding `;` between each one.

 ```yml